Haxprox/etoken-checker/README.md

 The script covers the next functionality: Unmount VeraCrypt encrypted volumes, OpenVPN and SSH disconnecting sessions, Keepass{xc} DB closer, screen locker or logout callers.

 ## How does it work?
 When eToken or smart card is online, the agent is looping within pre-installed looptimer and checking when it will be disconnected.
 Once it's disconnected, different handlers are being called.
-Find it by the '--help' command.
+Find it by the **--help** command.

 **NOTE**: The script expects you're using 2FA for all mentioned feature solutions and impossible to do it without the eToken or smart card.